mono/md-website/documentation/feature-list/quick-code-generation.md

 }
 ```

-Now go inside the class and hit Alt+Insert.
-With just using the code generators mentioned above you can create:
+Now, using the code generatation pop-up (from the shortcut `Alt + Insert`), the following code can be generated:

 ``` csharp
 using System;